Renz5678/flower-app/README.md

 ### 2. `controller/`

-This layer will be responsible for handling incoming HTTP requests and routing them to the appropriate services.
+Currently empty, but this layer will be responsible for handling incoming HTTP requests and routing them to the appropriate services.

-- 'FlowerController'
-- 'MaintenanceController'

 ### 3. `services/`

-This layer will contain the business logic of the application.
+Currently empty, but this layer will contain the business logic of the application.
 Services will act as an intermediary between controllers and repositories.

-- 'FlowerService'
-- 'MaintenanceService'

 ### 4. `repository/`